pretix/pretix-docs/docs/tutorial/event.md

 # Event

 After setting up an organizer account, the next step is creating an event.
-This article will guide you through the creation and basic setup of an event.
+This article describes the creation and basic setup of an event.
-It will tell you how to:
+In this article, we will:

  - create an event in four steps
  - get an overview of the event's status on the dashboard